Enjoy an ad free experience by logging in. Not a member yet? Register.

 SO...
 You can try all the above tricks, including spoofing the HTTP_REFERER, but there's no guarantee it's going to work, as RndMe said.

 By the by, the reason sites protect against what you are trying to do is because one of the most common hacker attacks is, indeed, to spoof a <form> submission in the process of attempting to login to protected sites.
-By spoofing, the hacker can hit your site with thousands of login requests per minute, trying to find the right username/password combination to get in.An optimist sees the glass as half full.
+By spoofing, the hacker can hit your site with thousands of login requests per minute, trying to find the right username/password combination to get in.Be yourself.
+No one else is as qualified.